This Is Why You Should Never Drink A McDonald’s Shamrock Shake

 St. Patrick’s Day is fast approaching, which means that

 We all know that a sweet treat from McDonald’s is not going to be “healthy” by any means.
 Great… but do you know how unhealthy this particular indulgence is?
 If not, hold onto your shakes, folks.
 I am about to reveal the truth of what is in that minty, sweet trip down memory lane.
-It is then up to you to decide if you will continue drinking Shamrock Shakes or quit them.
-For those of you who have already decided that the cons outweigh the pros of this drink, keep reading, because there are some healthier alternatives listed in this article.
+It will then be up to you to decide whether or not you will continue drinking Shamrock Shakes. 🙂 For those of you who have already decided that the cons outweigh the pros of this drink, keep reading, because I include healthy alternatives (complete with recipes) in this article.

 The McDonald’s Shamrock Shake may be festive and fun, but it is a “whopper” (pun-intended – yes, I know, I know… Whopper belongs to Burger King) in the nutrition department.
-It is a fast-food calorie-bomb that consists of a staggering number of ingredients (33), including obscure additives and dangerous chemicals.
+It is a fast-food calorie-bomb that consists of a staggering number of ingredients (35), many of which are obscure additives and dangerous chemicals.

 Here’s a closer look: